Treatments for IIS/

 TOTAL MOTION RELEASE

 Total Motion Release is an active exercise concept developed by Tom Delanzo-Baker, MPT following an unexpected dramatic improvement while treating a patient.
 He describes having minimal improvement with a patient's leg pain and weakness despite all of his best efforts until he tried having her exercise her OTHER leg.
 Why did this work?
 Clinically I have found that exercising with the opposite side of the body appears to repetitively shorten/compress fascial dysfunction(s) that are limiting the body's ability to stretch or shift weight.
-This repetitive shortening/compression appears to have a neural relaxation effect and possibly an enhanced circulatory effect that in combination "dampens" the dysfunction(s).
+This repetitive shortening/compression could possibly have a neural relaxation effect and/or an enhanced circulatory effect that "dampens" the dysfunction(s).
 Keep in mind that "opposite side" could mean not only left to right, but top to bottom or back to front.
-When appropriate, the patient can reproduce the effect and "treat" their own dysfunction through pain free exercises that results in repetitive neural "re-training."
+When appropriate, the patient can reproduce the effect and "treat" their own dysfunction through pain free exercises.
 Use the link below to watch a video of how Tom discovered this effect and read about the development of this exercise process: